Dakar fashion week takes stand against skin bleaching

 Sidling nervously between hair and make-up stations, models also expressed their support for Ndiaye's initiative.
 "I think it's a great idea," said Dorinex Mboumba.
 "It will discourage others from the practice."

-"We don't need to change the color of our skin to be beautiful."
+"We don't need to change the colour of our skin to be beautiful."

 For Ndiaye herself, the stand against skin bleaching largely boils down to aesthetics.